 Testing on different browsers

-Testing on different devices
+Testing on different devices and operating systems

 A huge number of your users will be accessing your website on a mobile device.
 It’s critically important to test on a variety of the most popular devices to make sure it looks good and is functional on each.
 You might find that your site works fine on iPad only to discover that it’s unusable on a smaller iPhone screen.